jryans/gecko-dev/devtools/docs/backend/site-isolation.md

   - Would need to invent some machinery allow server startup, message passing for in-process frames

+# Resources

+- Only the client side would see the fully composed multi-process view

 # Naming

 - Use `context` in actors, instead of strange `tabActor` name?